schwarrior/HttpEnabledSsrsPsTools/README.md

 1. Access only SSRS servers inside your local network and execute the scripts on hosts that also reside within the same DMZ.
 2. Only use this in contexts where NTLM pass-thru security is operational.
 If you are asked for a username and password when executing these cmdlets, then the actual entered username and password will be transmitted, in the clear.
 If there is no login prompt then NTLM is working; only a temporary token is sent.
 NTLM tokens are well protected from resuse and forgery.

+Additionally, attempts to install this module without first uninstalling the parent with `Uninstall-Module -Name ReportingServicesTools` could lead to unknown (possibly nasty) consequences.
+Here in the fork, the module name and id are different but the function names and aliases are the same as the parent.

 ## Fork Synopsis